determined-ai/determined/docs/tutorials/detached-mode/save-load-checkpoints.rst

 *************************************************************

 To begin, you need to set up the core context, specifying the checkpoint storage path.
-If recovering from a failure, an external experiment and trial id can be used to identify which artifact to log metrics to:
+If recovering from a failure, an external experiment and trial ID can be used to identify which artifact to log metrics to:

 .. code:: python